 MATIUS ROBERT

 Mat moved here from Indonesia for undergraduate studies and obtained his Bachelor's degree in Life Sciences from NUS.
-His current research interests include dissecting consequences of therapy-induced senescence.
-Apart from research, he likes to read thought-provoking books and enjoys a casual game of chess.
+His current research interests in the lab include dissecting cellular and clinical consequences of therapy-induced senescence, as well as the role of extrachromosomal circular DNA in cancers.
+Apart from research, Matius likes to read thought-provoking books and enjoys a casual game of chess.

 Mat moved here from Indonesia for undergraduate studies and obtained his Bachelor's degree in Life Sciences from NUS.
-His current research interests include dissecting consequences of therapy-induced senescence.
-Apart from research, he likes to read thought-provoking books and enjoys a casual game of chess.
+His current research interests in the lab include dissecting cellular and clinical consequences of therapy-induced senescence, as well as the role of extrachromosomal circular DNA in cancers.
+Apart from research, Matius likes to read thought-provoking books and enjoys a casual game of chess.

 REKHA JAKHAR